bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 ### Changing the Starting Slide

-You can change the default starting slide by binding the v-model to the index of the slide you want the Carousel to start at
+You can change the default starting slide by binding the v-model to the index of the slide you want the Carousel to start at.

 - Starts at the last index (2)